 select disk # <ENTER>

-to select a disk, where # is the number of the disk Windows screw-balled.
+is the number of the disk Windows screw-balled.
 Usually, the device is disk 1, but it's always best to make sure.

 Then type